syslua/syslua/docs/architecture/08-apply-flow.md

 ## Atomic Apply (All-or-Nothing)

-**sys.lua uses atomic semantics for the apply operation.** Either all changes succeed or the system remains in its previous state - there is no partial application.
+**SysLua uses atomic semantics for the apply operation.** Either all changes succeed or the system remains in its previous state - there is no partial application.

 ### Why Atomic?